 Discharge Instructions for Scoliosis Surgery (Pediatric)

 Your child has had surgery for scoliosis.
 This is a condition where the spine curves and twists from side to side.
-It is most often found in girls in their early teens, although boys can have it too.
-No one is sure what causes scoliosis, but it is not caused by things like carrying heavy bags or playing sports.
+It is most often found in girls in their early teens.
+But boys can have it too.
+No one is sure what causes scoliosis.
+But it is not caused by things such as carrying heavy bags or playing sports.
 Scoliosis does tend to run in families (parent, child, siblings).
 Here's what you need to know about home care after surgery.

 Making movement easier